Instructional Coaching Focus Areas

 Material Management

-• student and teacher materials organized to support flow of lesson
+• student and teacher materials organized to support the flow of the lesson

 Instructional Strategies